-- Do not leave home unless absolutely necessary. - If you MUST go out, remember to do these when you get to where you are going and as soon as you return home: - Wash your hands with soap and water for 20 seconds (that is, don't stop until you finish singing the "Alphabet song" once or "Happy Birthday" twice) after you touch anyone or anything outside, as soon as you can; or, - Use hand sanitizer with at least 60% alcohol to rub your hands.
+- Do not leave home unless absolutely necessary. - If you MUST go out, remember to do these when you get to where you are going and as soon as you return home: - Wash your hands with soap and water for 20 seconds after you touch anyone or anything outside, as soon as you can; or, - o use hand sanitizer with at least 60% alcohol to rub your hands.